How to Add Spotify Music on Windows Movie Maker

 Part 1.
 Convert Spotify Music to Movie Maker Supported Audio format

-This Spotify Audio Converter can help you to remove DRM completely from Spotify songs and playlists by converting them to MP3, AAC, WAV and FLAC with high output quality.
+This Spotify Audio Converter can help you to remove DRM completely from Spotify songs and playlists by converting them to MP3, WAV, AAC, FLAC, ALAC and AIFF with high output quality.
 Therefore, you can add the converted Spotify music to your Windows Movie Maker project.

 In this tutorial, we will show you how to convert Spotify music to the audio formats and import them to Windows Movie Maker.